 Stress, no matter the source or cause, has a huge impact on our immune system.
 Things like gentle movement, meditation and breathing techniques are proven to help decrease daily stress.
 Dedicate some time during your day to regularly try one or all of these techniques.
 Just a few minutes every day can make a huge difference in your overall well-being!

 Just like stress, the amount and quality of sleep we get has a direct impact on our immune function.
 Practice good sleep hygiene by turning off screens at least one hour before bed, make sure your room is cool, dark and quiet.
 And most importantly, try to stick to a regular, consistent bedtime and your body (and mind) will thank you for it.

 Moderate, regular physical activity helps boost immune system function in a number of incredible ways.
 It raises levels of infection-fighting white blood cells and antibodies while increasing circulation and decreasing stress hormones.
 Exercise has also been shown to help improve cognitive and physical resilience.
 Just a 30-minute walk can have an immediate effect on lowering blood pressure and improving your mood!

 It’s no secret that eating plenty of fruits and vegetables is the foundation of a healthy diet.
 Brightly colored fruits and vegetables have been shown to boost immunity better than supplements.
 However, make sure that you’re also consuming minimal amounts of processed sugar in order to reap the most benefits from your healthy choices.

-Once you have a firm foundation, there are additional supplements, nutrients and foods to add on that have been linked to improved immune function:
+Once you have a firm foundation, there are additional supplements, nutrients, and foods to add on that has been linked to improved immune function:

 Remember, there is no quick fix to building a strong immune system.
 Keep your immune system strong by following the steps above and talk to a pharmacist before adding any supplements to your routine!